China's Got Talent

-China's Got Talent (中国达人秀 (China's Talent Show)) was a Chinese reality television series on Dragon TV and a part of the Got Talent franchise, hosted by Cheng Lei.
+China's Got Talent (中国达人秀 (China's Talent Show)) is a Chinese reality television series on Dragon TV and a part of the Got Talent franchise, hosted by Cheng Lei.
 It is a talent show that features all different kinds of performances of all ages competing for performing contract with FremantleMedia and Sony Music Entertainment.
 The show is a joint production between FremantleMedia, Shanghai Media Group, Radio and TV Shanghai and Syco.

 On January 17, 2011, DragonTV announced that series 2 of the show has been launched.
 DragonTV also announced that there will be two series of the show in 2011.

 Selection process

 Pre-auditions

 Before the auditions in front of the judges were held, there were separate untelevised producers' auditions which come to various provinces across China, some which host the auditions held in malls, outside and inside small stages before July 19 until July 22 This round occurs several months before the judges' audition in Shanghai that also hosts the televised second round.
 Acts that have made it through the producers' audition will then audition in front of the judges and a live audience.
 For series 3, the pre-auditions were televised for the first time.